JuliaMolSim/PseudoPotentialData.jl/README.md

 Package providing programmatic access to standard pseudopotential data files for solid-state calculations.
-The combination of a string identifier for the pseudopotential family and the element symbol provides a unique and reproducible mapping to a pseudopotential file.
+The combination of the identifier for the pseudopotential family and the element symbol provides a unique and reproducible mapping to a pseudopotential file.
-In case the pseudopotential data file happens to be missing on the computer it will be automatically download as needed.
+In case the pseudopotential data file happens to be missing on the computer it will be automatically download.

 For example, the following code automatically downloads the pseudopotential file for silicon of the [stringent pseudodojo](http://www.pseudo-dojo.org/)